annkarpinski/DU_Homework9_READMEGenerator/test.md

 To run tests, run the following command:

 ```
-npm test
+sdfh
 ```

 ## Questions

-If you have any questions about the repo, open an issue or contact **annkarpinski** directly at <annkarpinski@gmail.com>.
+If you have any questions about the repo, open an issue or contact **adfg** directly at <asdfh>.